Hoppa till huvudinnehåll

 Size limits

-There is a maximum file size for a source file, and a maximum corpus size for the source files in a corpus.
-There are also recommended maximum file/corpus sizes.
+There is a maximum file size for a source file, and a maximum total size for the source files in a resource.
+There are also recommended maximum file/total sizes.
 These are not exact, but exceeding these significantly may slow the annotation job down considerably.

 If you need to exceed the maximum limits for your project, please get in touch with Språkbanken Text at sb-info@svenska.gu.se.